Welcome to the Cobb Second Chance Desk.

 How do I register for an appointment?

 Currently, you must pre-register for an appointment to be seen at the desk.
-Please click below to complete registration information and then select an appointment time.
+Appointments open on the third Friday of every month.
+If there are no available appointments (you only see red and white dates) you will have to wait for registration to reopen.
+Please click below to complete registration information and then select an appointment date and time.

 If you have questions, call 404-834-8604.